Satiety Index

 The Satiety Index Elsewhere on the Internet:

-• “Diet Tips – The Satiety Index,” reports on studies by researchers at the University of Sydney in Australia for National Bodybuilding & Fitness zine.
-The article says in part, “Food weight appears to be the determining factor.
-A portion of food that weighs more than another portion of the food of equal caloric value is more satisfying.
+• “Diet Tips – The Satiety Index” reports on studies by researchers at the University of Sydney in Australia for National Bodybuilding & Fitness zine.
+The article says, “Food weight appears to be the determining factor.
+A portion that weighs more than another portion of the food of equal caloric value is more satisfying.
 For example, boiled potatoes rated very high on the index, foods like hard candy (high sugar foods), or candy bars rated very low.
-Extremely high-fat foods like cheesecake also rated badly, however some foods with moderate amounts of fat, such as lean steak, rate fairly well…A quick way to determine whether a food would have a high satiety index or not is to look it up in your calorie book and compare the calories to the portion size.
-If a 4-ounce portion of food (about 120 g.), has over 250 calories – avoid it.”
+Extremely high-fat foods like cheesecake also rated badly, however some foods with moderate amounts of fat, such as lean steak, rate fairly well…A quick way to determine whether a food would have a high satiety index is to look it up in your calorie book and compare the calories to the portion size.
+If a 4-ounce food (about 120 g.) has over 250 calories – avoid it.”

 • The Toronto Vegetarian Association says, “According to their investigation, the most satisfying foods were high in fiber.
 These included such items as whole grain products, potatoes, and fruits.
 Foods high in fat were the least filling.
 Ironically, the tastiest foods – those high in sugar and fat, like sweet bakery products – were the least satiating.
-That’s because volunteers reached their caloric limit for these foods before they’d eaten enough to feel satisfied.
-In real life, there may not be a scientist looking over our shoulder to prevent us from going overboard on calories, so the tendency is to eat until satisfied, and pay the price in being overweight.” http://www.veg.on.ca/
+Volunteers reached their caloric limit for these foods before they’d eaten enough to feel satisfied.
+In real life, there may not be a scientist looking over our shoulder to prevent us from going overboard on calories, so the tendency is to eat until satisfied and pay the price of being overweight.”

 • An original report about the satiety index is “Carbohydrates in Human Nutrition; Interim Report of a Joint FAO/WHO Expert Consultation, Rome, Italy, 14 to 18 April 1997.”
 It says in part: “Two indices of carbohydrate foods based on their physiologic functions have been proposed.
 A recently suggested satiety index [citing reference 53, which is Holt, S.H.A., J.C.
-Brand-Miller and P. Petocz.
+Brand-Miller, and P. Petocz.
 1996.
 Interrelationships among postprandial satiety, glucose and insulin responses, and changes in subsequent food intake.
 Eur.
 J. Clin.
 Nutr.,50:788-797] measures the satiety value of equal energy portions of foods relative to a standard, which is white bread.
-The factors which control food intake are complex and satiety needs to be distinguished from satiation.
-Nevertheless, investigation of satiety indices of foods is considered an interesting area of future research, which, if validated, may aid in the selection of appropriate carbohydrate foods to promote energy balance.
-A more established index is the glycemic index which can be used to classify foods based on their blood glucose-raising potential.”
+The factors that control food intake are complex, and satiety needs to be distinguished from satiation.
+Nevertheless, investigation of satiety indices of foods is considered an interesting area of future research, which, if validated, may aid in selecting appropriate carbohydrate foods to promote energy balance.
+A more established index is the glycemic index, which can classify foods based on their blood glucose-raising potential.”

 dotRick Mendosa’s Diabetes Page